 Provides Purified Water For All Household Uses

 Since your reverse osmosis drink water system gets installed at the main water supply line, it can provide purified water for all household uses, including drinking, cooking, showering, and laundry.
 Everyone in the home will experience the many facets a whole house reverse osmosis system will bring.
 For instance, you’ll feel the difference in your hair and skin.
 Additionally, you will taste fresh tasting water right from the tap.
-And those water spots you see on your shower doors, and countertops no longer exist.
+Those water spots you see on your shower doors, and countertops no longer exist.

 Hard water spots come from our municipal water supply, which includes calcium and other minerals.
 Unfortunately, the hard water spots are left behind when the water dries on your shower doors and countertops.
 Keeping hard water spots off our counter and dishes is a never-ending battle.